Adenike-Ade/DSA_project-Amazon-/README.md

 - Discount Increment and Rating were not directly proportional as some products were rated poorly despite having a higher discount, this implies that the rating was done in accordance to the product performance and customer satisfaction.
 - A total of 1,234 products were rated high having a rating between 3.9 to 5.0 as against the total product number of 1,465.
 This implies that a large number of product performed greatly (good quality and customer satisfaction).
 - Also, the analysis showed that the prices were not a problem to the customer but the needs of the customers, performance of the product and customers satisfaction, a clear example is seen between the bottom two categories (toys&games, and homeimprovement) and the too two categories (Electronics and Home&Kitchen) in terms of prices.
 The top two however had higher Potential Revenue and Reviews (customer engagement) compared to the bottom two despite the large difference in price.

+## Recommendations
+---
+Below are some recommendations based in the insights drawn:

+- Focus on High-Engagement Categories Prioritize Electronics, Home & Kitchen, and Computer Accessories for marketing and inventory decisions.

+- Refine Discount Strategy
+Avoid excessive discounting (>50%) where possible, as it may affect product perception and average ratings.

+- Increase Reviews for Low-Visibility Products
+Launch post-purchase review campaigns and highlight under-reviewed high-quality items.

+- Promote Top-Rated Products by Featuring the highest-rated items in ads, banners, or promotional emails to earn/drive trust and conversions.

+- Support Niche Categories
+Use niche-targeted campaigns to uplift low-performing categories like Toys & Games and Cars & Motorbikes (such as influencers).

+- Build Company-Customer relationship to gain customer loyalty and trust by sending feedbacks to customers based on their rating and reviews.